AndresFWilT/data-extraction_analysis/README.md

-# data-extraction
+# Data extraction
-data extraction for Meli in facebook and videogames SPARQL
+data extraction for Meli posts in facebook and videogames SPARQL data from wikidata

+## integrants

+- Andres Wilches
+- Anggiu Ramirez